How good content can get ahead with strong SEO

 With the updating of algorithms from around 2011 onwards, the old blight of irrelevant content with rankings artificially boosted by a mention of a famous celebrity in the first sentence was consigned to the dustbin of history.
 Few wept for it, least of all those actually using search to try to find content that was useful for them.

-How can SEO help with the buyer journey?
-This is how it improves marketing for companies in Manchester
+How can SEO improve marketing for companies in the UK?

 Now, SEO can be part of a much wider, more sophisticated content marketing strategy, one that takes into account the four stages of the buyer journey: